sbl-sdsc/kg-import/README.md

 * LOCATED_IN
 * DIAGNOSED_WITH

-**Properties Names**: Use the **cameCase** naming convention, in which the first word is lowercase the first letter of each subsequent word is uppercase.
+**Properties Names**: Use the **camelCase** naming convention, in which the first word is lowercase the first letter of each subsequent word is uppercase.
 * startDate

 ### Metadata File Naming Conventions